Who is a Candidate for SBK?

 Quick recovery and nearly immediate visual results are two of the benefits of SBK Advanced LASIK.
-You can expect your vision to be blurry the first few hours after surgery and then notice rapid and significant improvement in vision.
+You can expect your vision to be blurry the first few hours after surgery followed by a rapid and significant improvement in vision.

-The following morning we will see you for a quick post-operative visit where one of our doctors will test your vision and ensure your eyes are healing correctly.
+The following morning we will see you for a quick post-operative visit to assess vision and ensure proper healing.
 Most patients are able to return to work and resume normal activities following this exam.

 Is SBK LASIK

 Advanced Ocular Analysis

 The first and most critical step in determining candidacy for a procedure is to schedule a complimentary Advanced Ocular Analysis, or AOA.